opensearch-project/documentation-website/_search-plugins/knn/knn-index.md

 Starting with k-NN plugin version 2.13, [Single Instruction Multiple Data (SIMD)](https://en.wikipedia.org/wiki/Single_instruction,_multiple_data) is supported by default on Linux machines only for the Faiss engine if the underlying processor on the system supports SIMD instructions (AVX2 on x64 architecture and Neon on ARM64 architecture).
 SIMD architecture helps boost the overall performance.
 For the x64 architecture, two different versions of the Faiss library (`libopensearchknn_faiss.so` and `libopensearchknn_faiss_avx2.so`) are built and shipped with the artifact.
 The library with the `_avx2` suffix contains the AVX2 SIMD instructions.
 At runtime, the k-NN plugin detects whether AVX2 is supported and loads the appropriate library.

-You can override or disable AVX2 and load the default Faiss library (`libopensearchknn_faiss.so`) even if your hardware supports AVX2 by specifying the `knn.faiss.avx2.disabled` static setting as `true` in opensearch.yml (the default is `false`).
+You can override or disable AVX2 and load the default Faiss library (`libopensearchknn_faiss.so`), even if your hardware supports AVX2, by specifying the `knn.faiss.avx2.disabled` static setting as `true` in `opensearch.yml` (default is `false`).
 {: .note}

 For the ARM64 architecture, only one performance-boosting Faiss library (`libopensearchknn_faiss.so`) is built and shipped.
-The library is based on Neon SIMD instructions and, unlike AVX2, it cannot be disabled.
+The library is based on Neon SIMD instructions, and, unlike AVX2, it cannot be disabled.

 ## Method definitions